techandsoftware/teletext-for-javascript-docs/demos/4-character-sets.md

 ## G3

 The G3 set requires level 2.5.
 Like G2, characters are placed using enhancements, with the [`putG3()`](../teletext-screen-api#putg3-char) method.
-The [Unscii](http://viznut.fi/unscii/) font is used to render the G3 characters.
+The [Unscii](http://viznut.fi/unscii/) font is used to render the G3 characters, which are mapped to characters in Unicode's Symbols for Legacy Computing block.

 <ClientOnly>
 <div id="screen2"></div>